pocomane/brewed-in-the-apocalypse/bita-tasty.md

 ## Essential Agents

-Right between the end of the first session and before the beginning of the second one, the World needs to create a short list of "essential" Agents:
+Right between the end of the first session and before the beginning of the second one, the Scenarist needs to create a short list of "essential" Agents:

   - The place where the Protagonists are, make it a __Landscape__.
   - Every local population present there, make it an __Affliction__.